shenwei356/seqkit/doc/docs/usage.md

   seqkit grep [flags]

 Flags:
-  -n, --by-name                match by full name instead of just ID -s, --by-seq                 search subseq on seq, both positive and negative strand are searched, and
+  -D, --allow-duplicated-patterns   output records multiple times when duplicated patterns are given -n, --by-name                     match by full name instead of just ID -s, --by-seq                      search subseq on seq, both positive and negative strand are
-                               mismatch allowed using flag -m/--max-mismatch -c, --circular               circular genome
-  -C, --count                  just print a count of matching records. with the -v/--invert-match flag,
-                               count non-matching records
-  -d, --degenerate             pattern/motif contains degenerate base
+                                    searched, and mismatch allowed using flag -m/--max-mismatch -c, --circular                    circular genome -C, --count                       just print a count of matching records. with the -v/--invert-match flag, count non-matching records -d, --degenerate                  pattern/motif contains degenerate base
       --delete-matched              delete a pattern right after being matched, this keeps the firstly matched data and speedups when using regular expressions -h, --help                        help for grep
   -i, --ignore-case                 ignore case
   -I, --immediate-output            print output immediately, do not use write buffer -v, --invert-match                invert the sense of matching, to select non-matching records -m, --max-mismatch int            max mismatch when matching by seq.
-For large genomes like human genome,
+For large genomes like human
-                               using mapping/alignment tools would be faster -P, --only-positive-strand   only search on positive strand -p, --pattern strings        search pattern (multiple values supported.
+                                    genome, using mapping/alignment tools would be faster -P, --only-positive-strand        only search on positive strand -p, --pattern strings             search pattern (multiple values supported.
 Attention: use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"') -f, --pattern-file string         pattern file (one record per line) -R, --region string               specify sequence region for searching. e.g 1:12 for first 12 bases, -12:-1 for last 12 bases -r, --use-regexp                  patterns are regular expression

 ```